pangara/q-book/mini_book/docs/multi-qubit.md

 \end{pmatrix}
 $$

 The CNOT gate flips the second qubit if the first qubit is 1, and leaves the second qubit as it id if the first qubit is 0.
-THe first qubit remains unchanged.
+The first qubit remains unchanged.
 Suppose we are given a state $|11\rangle$, applying the CNOT gate changes this state to $|10\rangle$.
 If we were given a superposition state:

 $$